 How OnTheClock Can Help

-OnTheClock is a simple, web-based time clock designed to increase workplace productivity.
-Your employees clock in and out.
-You get simple reports on who’s in, overtime, and PTO.
+OnTheClock is a simple, cloud-based time clock designed to increase workplace productivity.
+Employees clock in and out, and managers have access to simple reports showcasing who’s in, overtime, and PTO.
 Our software also offers scheduling features to accommodate both hourly and salaried employees.

-Our software is beloved by accountants, freelancers, independent contractors, and owners of businesses (big and small).
-Accounts with less than 3 employees are always free, and everyone can try OnTheClock for 30 days at no cost.
+OnTheClock is beloved by accountants, freelancers, independent contractors, and owners of businesses (big and small).
+Accounts with less than three employees are always free, and everyone can try OnTheClock for 30 days at no cost.